createExecuteInstance Step

 Let’s build and execute the “createExecuteInstanceDef” example.

-• Create a new definition called “createExecuteInstanceDef”
+• Create a new process definition called “createExecuteInstanceDef” and open the definition in designer mode.

 • The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
-This is achieved by configuring the step state and percent fields individually, as shown in the images below.
+This is achieved by configuring the step state and percent fields individually, as shown below.
 Configure the “Logging” using the following properties.

-• Save the process definition.
-Create a new process instance and execute it.
-The process step should create and execute a process instance by the name, as configured.
-Navigate to the Run—Process Instances page to view the new instance.
+• Save the process definition, create a new instance, and then execute it.
+The process step should create and manage a process instance by the specified name.

-• Render the new process instance to view the variables passed from the source process instance.
+• Navigate to the Process - Instances page to view the new instance.
+Render the new process instance to view the variables and globals passed from the source process instance.

 Definition Sample:

-You may download the sample definition(s) from the link here and later import it (drag-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

-NOTE: Please verify and complete the process steps for any missing configurations, such as file path references and database connections after import.
+Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after import.
 Then, save the definition to confirm the changes.

 Click here to download the sample file.